late to the party album rollout

 ANALYTICS

-Analysis: cross promotion with local influencer and rallying audience to “unlock” something with comments drives engagement
+Analysis: collab & cross promotion with micro celebrity director, plus rallying audience to “unlock” video with comments drove record engagement

 +27% retention rate +1,180% impressions +3,500% comments + shares

-Action: more collab posts with Love, Kelly, co-brand release party, speak directly to audience in future posts
+Action: execute more collab posts with Love, Kelly, co-brand and cross promote the release party, plus speak directly to audience in future posts and continue to rally fans

 Supporting brand content

-Brand motifs: boy band aesthetic, rooftop, DIY, VHS camera, bold vivid colors, community
+Brand motifs: boy band aesthetic, rooftop, DIY, VHS camera, bold vivid colors, highlight community

 Top performing posts